Marina Abramović: Education and teaching career

 From 1990 to 1995, Abramović was a visiting professor at the Académie des Beaux-Arts in Paris and at the Berlin University of the Arts.
 From 1992 to 1996 she also served as a visiting professor at the Hochschule für bildende Künste Hamburg and from 1997 to 2004 she was a professor for performance-art at the Hochschule für bildende Künste Braunschweig.

-Abramović claims she feels "neither like a Serb, nor a Montenegrin", but an ex-Yugoslav.
-"When people ask me where I am from," she says, "I never say Serbia.
-I always say I come from a country that no longer exists."
-In 2016, Abramović stated that she has had three abortions throughout her life, adding that having children would have been a "disaster for her work."

-Career
+Art career

 Rhythm 10, 1973

 In her first performance in Edinburgh in 1973, Abramović explored elements of ritual and gesture.
-Making use of twenty knives and two tape recorders, the artist played the Russian game, in which rhythmic knife jabs are aimed between the splayed fingers of one's hand.
-Each time she cut herself, she would pick up a new knife from the row of twenty she had set up, and record the operation.
-After cutting herself twenty times, she replayed the tape, listened to the sounds, and tried to repeat the same movements, attempting to replicate the mistakes, merging past and present.
+Making use of ten knives and two tape recorders, the artist played the Russian game, in which rhythmic knife jabs are aimed between the splayed fingers of one's hand, the title of the piece getting its name from the number of knives used.
+Each time she cut herself, she would pick up a new knife from the row of ten she had set up, and record the operation.
+After cutting herself ten times, she replayed the tape, listened to the sounds, and tried to repeat the same movements, attempting to replicate the mistakes, merging past and present.
 She set out to explore the physical and mental limitations of the body – the pain and the sounds of the stabbing; the double sounds from the history and the replication.
 With this piece, Abramović began to consider the state of consciousness of the performer.
 "Once you enter into the performance state you can push your body to do things you absolutely could never normally do."

 Rhythm 5, 1974

 In this performance, Abramović sought to re-evoke the energy of extreme bodily pain, using a large petroleum-drenched star, which the artist lit on fire at the start of the performance.
 Standing outside the star, Abramović cut her nails, toenails, and hair.
 When finished with each, she threw the clippings into the flames, creating a burst of light each time.
-Burning the communist five-pointed star represented a physical and mental purification, while also addressing the political traditions of her past.
-In the final act of purification, Abramović leapt across the flames into the center of the large star.
+Burning the communist five-pointed star or pentagram represented a physical and mental purification, while also addressing the political traditions of her past.
+In the final act of purification, Abramović leapt across the flames into the center of the large pentagram.
 At first, due to the light and smoke given off by the fire, the observing audience did not realize that the artist had lost consciousness from lack of oxygen inside the star.
 However, when the flames came very near to her body and she still remained inert, a doctor and others intervened and extricated her from the star.

 Abramović later commented upon this experience: "I was very angry because I understood there is a physical limit.
 When you lose consciousness you can't be present, you can't perform."